puppetlabs/puppetlabs-stdlib/README.md

     $merged_hash = $hash1 + $hash2

-If merge is given a single `Iterable` (`Array`, `Hash`, etc.) it will call a given block with up to three parameters, and merge each resulting Hash into the accumulated result.
-All other types of values returned from the block (typically `undef`) are skipped (not merged).
+If merge is given a single `Iterable` (`Array`, `Hash`, etc.), it calls a block with up to three parameters, and merges each resulting Hash into the accumulated result.
+All other types of values returned from the block (for example, `undef`) are skipped, not merged.

-The codeblock can take 2 or three parameters:
+The codeblock takes two or three parameters:
-* with two, it gets the current hash (as built to this point), and each value (for hash the value is a [key, value] tuple)
+* With two parameters, the codeblock gets the current hash and each value (for hash the value is a [key, value] tuple).
-* with three, it gets the current hash (as built to this point), the key/index of each value, and then the value
+* With three parameters, the codeblock gets the current hash, the key/index of each value, and the value.

-If the iterable is empty, or no hash was returned from the given block, an empty hash is returned.
-In the given block, a call to `next()` will skip that entry, and a call to `break()` will end the iteration.
+If the iterable is empty, or if no hash was returned from the given block, an empty hash is returned.
+A call to `next()` skips that entry, and a call to `break()` ends the iteration.

-*Example: counting occurrences of strings in an array*
+Counting occurrences of strings in an array example:

 ```puppet
 ['a', 'b', 'c', 'c', 'd', 'b'].merge | $hsh, $v | { { $v => $hsh[$v].lest || { 0 } + 1 } }
 # would result in { a => 1, b => 2, c => 2, d => 1 }
 ```

-*Example: skipping values for entries that are longer than 1 char*
+Skipping values for entries that are longer than one char example:

 ```puppet
 ['a', 'b', 'c', 'c', 'd', 'b', 'blah', 'blah'].merge | $hsh, $v | { if $v =~ String[1,1] { { $v => $hsh[$v].lest || { 0 } + 1 } } }
 # would result in { a => 1, b => 2, c => 2, d => 1 } since 'blah' is longer than 2 chars
 ```

-The iterative `merge()` has an advantage over doing the same with a general `reduce()` in that the constructed hash does not have to be copied in each iteration and thus will perform much better with large inputs.
+The iterative `merge()` has an advantage over a general `reduce()` in that the constructed hash does not have to be copied in each iteration and it performs better with large inputs.

 *Type*: rvalue.